RealUranar/HiWi/README.md

 Next we execute 2 commands:
 `antechamber -fi gout -fo prepi -c resp -i gauss.log -o amber.prep -rn F1 -at gaff2` `parmchk2 -i amber.prep -f prepi -o amber.frcmod`
-For this to work your Gaussian out file (.log) has to be in the directory you try to run this script.
+For this to work your Gaussian out file (here gauss.log) has to be in the directory you try to run this script.

 If everything worked you will notice that a few new files appeard.
 We are interested in the `NEWPDB.PDB`-file.
 This file contains your molecule from bevore which we have to place in a unitcell.
 You can do this by using the `pbc box` command to show the cell and then defining the parameters with `pbc set {x y z} -all`.
 This requieres some trial and error, the full documentation can be found [HERE](http://www.ks.uiuc.edu/Research/vmd/plugins/pbctools/).
+The final box should enclose the molecule tighly on two sides and leave room to one side.

 Now that we have definde the unitcell, we can multiply our molecule using another AmberTools plugin.
 With the command `PropPDB -p SHIFTED.PDB -o NEWPDB4x4.PDB -ix 1 -iy 4 -iz 4` we create a 1x4x4 meaning 16 copys of our molecule.
 It is important, that there is no 2nd layer below, meaning where your chain would be.